Short Story Competition

 Entries submitted posthumously will not be eligible.

 Worldwide copyright of each entry remains with the author, but by entering the competition the entrant agrees that Ilkley Literature Festival will have the unrestricted right to publish the winning poems and stories, (including those of the runners up), on the Festival website or as ‘posters’, postcards and/or celebratory pamphlets for display and distribution during the Festival and the entrant waives his/her rights in relation to such publication to the extent that he/she is able to do so.

+The judges’ decision is final and no individual correspondence can be entered into.
+Judges are unable to comment on individual entries.
+Judging will be fair and unbiased.
+Experienced readers will assist the named judges in selecting the shortlists.
 The organisers reserve the right to change the panel of judges without notice and not to award prizes if, in the opinion of the judges, such action is justified.

+Entry implies acceptance of all the above rules.
 Failure to comply with the entry requirements will result in disqualification.